London Gatwick North Terminal

 Lufthansa Gatwick Lounge

-But once 15:30 rolled around they opened 3 counters and one was a Business class one which I snuck into.
-I did get to use the business class lounge for at least a small meal and some beverages before boarding time came.
+But once 15:30 rolled around, they opened three counters and one was a Business class one, which I snuck into.
+I did get to use the business class lounge for a small meal and some beverages before boarding time.

 Frankfurt

-We were a bit delayed on take-off, partly because the captain parked us in a penalty area and announced that we couldn’t continue until all the passengers sat down, stopped using their phones, and fastened their seatbelts.
+We were a bit delayed at take-off, partly because the captain parked us in a penalty area and announced that we couldn’t continue until all the passengers sat down, put their phones away, and fastened their seatbelts.
 Some of the passengers were ignoring instructions.
 This was like a grown-up version of “time out”.

-We arrived just a bit late, but an ominous “Technical Delay” message at the baggage carousel promised further delay.
-After a half hour our luggage finally came out and I got my rental car and departed the airport.
+We arrived just a bit late, but an ominous “Technical Delay” message at the baggage carousel suggested more delays.
+After half an hour, our luggage finally came out, and I picked up my rental car and left the airport.

 I didn’t make the homeward bound finish line until about 02:00